goneri/goneri.lebouder.net/content/posts/2020/10/how-we-use-auto-generate-content-in-the-documentation-of-our-ansible-collection.md

 * `COLLECT_TASK_OUTPUTS_COLLECTION=vmware.vmware_rest`: Specify the name of the collection.
 * `COLLECT_TASK_OUTPUTS_TARGET_DIR=/somewhere`: Target directory where to write the results.

-When we finally calls the `ansible-playbook` command, the callback plugin will be loaded, record all the interaction of the vmware.vmware\_rest modules and store the results in the target directory.
+When we finally call the `ansible-playbook` command, the callback plugin will be loaded, record all the interactions of the vmware.vmware\_rest modules, and store the results in the target directory.

-The final script looks like that:
+The final script looks like this:

 ```
 #!/usr/bin/env bash